linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/HBS Note on LBO Capital Structure, Module Note.md

 important type of a mezzanine financing that emerged was the "unitranche debt".
 Unitranche is an instrument with blended characteristics of a senior term loan and junior debt.
 It is meant to serve as a one-size-fits-all-investors solution, replacing both senior debt and junior debt with one instrument.

 Pricing of mezzanine is commonly based on a floating base rate, plus spread basis.
-Regularly, the cash-interest component of mezzanine is supplemented with a PIK component. $^{\mathrm{m}}$  Additionally, the terms of mezzanine debt can be sweetened with warrants, allowing the mezzanine investors to co-share in a possible equity upside of the private equity investor.
+Regularly, the cash-interest component of mezzanine is supplemented with a PIK component.<sup>m</sup> Additionally, the terms of mezzanine debt can be sweetened with warrants, allowing the mezzanine investors to co-share in a possible equity upside of the private equity investor.

 ## Geographic Differences: U.S. versus Europe